 - A private company acts as a supplier to the public authority.

-Under this arrangement, the concessionnaire is responsible for the operation of the infrastructure and the public services and bears the risks and costs related to the administration of the existing infrastructure and assets, as well as any new facilities.
+Under this arrangement, the concessionnaire is responsible for the operation of the infrastructure and the public services and bears the risks and costs related to the administration of the existing infrastructure and assets and any new facilities.

 The concessionnaire bears responsibility for all the related investments and is remunerated by citizens.